natebwangsut/natebwangsut.github.io/contents/projects/nerdfont.md

   - Terminal GUI
 ---

-Patching fonts and created pull requests to the main repository.
+Patching fonts and creating pull requests to the main repository.